The question about whether delivery drivers are independent contractors or employees is settled. Or is it?

 Being an independent contractor requires you have a certain skill set

-Skill is important as a driver, but extraordinary skill is not required to get the gig in the first place.
-The skills that are important have more to do with being able to evaluate offers, and make profitable business decisions about where and when to drive.
-Working quickly and efficiently are skills that will help your profit but aren't required to get the gig.
+Skill is important as a driver.
+However, extraordinary skill is not required to get the gig in the first place.
+Our skills end up being business skills: Being able to evaluate offers.
+Making profitable decisions about when and where to drive.
+Working quickly and efficiently.

 The tools and necessary items for the work have to be provided by the contractor, not the company.